-Collabera Inc henceforth referred as (‘Collabera’) strives to comply with applicable laws and regulations related to personal data protection in countries where the company operates.
+Collabera, Inc. and Collabera Engineering Solutions LLC henceforth referred to as (‘Collabera’) strives to comply with applicable laws and regulations related to personal data protection in countries where the company operates.
 This policy sets forth the basic principles by which the company processes the personal data of customers/clients, candidates, contractors, employees and other individuals, and indicates the responsibilities of its business departments and employees while processing personal data.
 The policy reflects Collabera’s commitment to protect the personal information and handle it responsibly to meet business, legal and regulatory requirements related to personal data.

 Collabera shall notify individuals about the purposes for which it collects, processes, stores and/or discloses information about them.
 Notice should be communicated in a clear and easy-to- understand manner before it uses such information for a purpose other than that for which it was originally collected or processed by transferring organization or discloses it for the first time to the third party